Fool for Love (1985 film): Home media

+Reception

 Box office

 Following its premiere at the 1986 Cannes Film Festival, Fool for Love had a limited theatrical release in New York City and Los Angeles on December 6, 1985, grossing $55,637 during its opening weekend.
 It went on to gross approximately $900,000 worldwide, and was considered a box-office flop.

 Critical response

 Fool for Love was met with largely unfavorable reviews from film critics.
 Journalist Jay Carr of The Boston Globe wrote at the time of its release that it was "taking a bit of a critical beating because it's nothing like the play," but added that he felt the film version was "something quite different, and in some ways more interesting."

 Roger Ebert gave the film three stars out of four and wrote, "With Fool for Love, [Altman] has succeeded on two levels that seem opposed to each other.
 He has made a melodrama, almost a soap opera, in which the characters achieve a kind of nobility."
 Gene Siskel also gave the film three out of four stars, writing that Altman "has served the play well."
 Sheila Benson of the Los Angeles Times stated, "As played by Shepard himself and a ferociously wonderful Kim Basinger, it's a raw, explosively funny, elemental tragicomedy about the pure willfulness of love."
 Lawrence O'Toole of Maclean's wrote that "the performances of Shepard and Basinger are often mannered and too emotionally confined for all the noisy fighting that takes place.
 Despite those flaws, Fool for Love is sizzlingly effective.
 What emerges is a portrait of two lives that are painfully, inexorably, even tragically united."
 Derek Malcolm of The Guardian praised the film's performances, describing them as "the best part of this otherwise still slightly theatrical adaptation," remarking that Basinger is "a whole class better" than in 9½ Weeks (1986), and concluding that the film is "about twice as gripping as your average American movie."